tommy211369/tommy211369/README.md

 ### Hello ! 👋 👋

- 🚀 On October 2020, I decided to change my career and went into the web development world
+ 🚀 On October 2020, I decided to go into the web development world

  💻 I started with HTML / CSS & JavaScript with very helpful free online courses